anoma/nspec/docs/anomian.juvix.md

 > allows us to communicate asynchronously.
 One can send a message and not expect
 > any response like notifications on your phone.
 However, if you need a response
 > or result and can wait for it, we can use the `RequestResponse` pattern.
 That
-> is the pattern for synchronous communication.
+> is the pattern that every synchronous communication uses implicitly.
 And finally, the
 > `PubSub` pattern (pub/sub for short) that allows us to communicate
 > asynchronously and without a response, broadcasting messages to multiple
 > engines.